 - a.
-Service to the university institution - 1.
-Governance, such as involvement in program or departmental administration; active service or leadership on committees, task forces, councils, search committees, and Faculty Council. - Mentoring, advising, and sharing expertise, such as conducting workshops for other faculty; organizing colloquia and seminars; mentoring new faculty; supervising student activities or student groups. - Development/advancement, such as participation in student recruitment; participation in fund raising; public relations and marketing of program; retention activities that strengthen a program or program enrollment. - 4.
+Service to the university institution - i.
+Governance, such as involvement in program or departmental administration; active service or leadership on committees, task forces, councils, search committees, and Faculty Council. - ii.
+Mentoring and advising new faculty; sharing expertise, such as conducting workshops for other faculty; organizing colloquia and seminars; - iii.
+Serving as a faculty mentor for students; advising students; supervising student activities or student groups. - iv.
+Development/advancement, such as participation in student recruitment; participation in fundraising; public relations and marketing of programs; retention activities that strengthen a program or program enrollment. - v.
 Other (to be added by the college or department). - b.
-Service to the discipline/profession - 1.
-Governance, such as taking on a leadership role in a professional association; participating in the organizing, convening, or presiding for an association meeting or function. - 2.
-Scholarly Activity such as acting as a member of journal's editorial board or journal editor; reviewing books for publication, grant proposals for funding agency, conference submissions for possible acceptance, and articles for journal publication. - 3.
-Sharing expertise, such as serving on an accrediting team; writing questions for licensure or certification exams; participating in a program review for a university. - 4.
+Service to the discipline/profession - Governance, such as taking on a leadership role in a professional association; participating in the organizing, convening, or presiding for an association meeting or function. - ii.
+Scholarly Activity such as acting as a member of journal's editorial board or journal editor; reviewing books for publication, grant proposals for funding agency, conference submissions for possible acceptance, and articles for journal publication. - iii.
+Sharing expertise, such as serving on an accrediting team; writing questions for licensure or certification exams; participating in a program review for a university. - iv.
 Other (to be added by the college or department). - c.
-Service to the community utilizing one's professional discipline(s). (for example, but not limited to) - 1.
-Providing service to a local, regional, or global community or governmental agency, such as the PreK-12 community, non-profit agencies, and economic development groups. - 2.
-Facilitating or improving organizational development in the community. - 3.
-Providing services to support or enhance economic development in the region. - 4.
-Providing clinical services related to physical health, mental health, and wellness. - 5.
-Providing consulting services or technical assistance.
+Service to the community utilizing one's professional discipline(s). (for example, but not limited to) - i.
+Providing service to a local, regional, or global community or governmental agency, such as the PreK-12 community, non-profit agencies, and economic development groups. - ii.
+Facilitating or improving organizational development in the community. - iii.
+Providing services to support or enhance economic development in the region.

-- 6. Planning and/or implementing public events, such as teaching non-credit classes or workshops; providing public lectures, arts performances, art displays; participating on panels or symposia for public presentation. - 7.
-Serving on boards, committees, commissions utilizing one's disciplinary expertise. - 8.
-Providing public writing services, including grant proposals and grant awards for an organization or community. - 9.
+- iv.
+Providing clinical services related to physical health, mental health, and wellness. - v.
+Providing consulting services or technical assistance. - vi.
+Planning and/or implementing public events, such as teaching non-credit classes or workshops; providing public lectures, arts performances, art displays; participating on panels or symposia for public presentation. - vii.
+Serving on boards, committees, commissions utilizing one's disciplinary expertise. - viii.
+Providing public writing services, including grant proposals and grant awards for an organization or community. - ix.
 Other (to be added by the college or department).